2020/21 Scientific Travel and Sustainability

 - Obtaining information about the recent state of research on a specific topic

 Asked about online formats, many interviewees stated that they are willing to participate more often at online conferences and conventions.
 These where certified to be suited for presenting scientific ideas and results and obtaining information about the recent state of research on a specific topic.
 Nonetheless, online formats were described at moderately suited for taking part in discussions and getting feedback.
-Furthermore, interviewees and polled stated that online formats are not suited for connecting and establishing or deepening contacts or networks.
-This can be a disadvantage for junior scientists who have not yet been able to establish an adequate scientific network.
+Online formats however were not described as appropriate for connecting and establishing or deepening contacts or networks.
+This could be a disadvantage for junior scientists who have not yet been able to establish an adequate scientific network.

 Johannes Nöfer, Franka Pätzke, Paul Trabhardt and Nelly Unger

-Although climate protection requires a swift and comprehensive reduction of CO2 emissions, the Themenklasse estimated that a radical short-term reduction and an overall long-term discontinuation of scientific travels seems rather visionary.
-Thus, this subgroup of Themenklasse students conclusively discussed the usage of a compensation system to offset ongoing greenhouse gas emissions resulting from scientific travels at the the Humboldt-Universität zu Berlin (HU).
+Although climate protection requires a swift and comprehensive reduction of CO2 emissions, the Scholarship estimated that a radical short-term reduction and an overall long-term discontinuation of scientific travels seems rather visionary.
+Thus, this subgroup conclusively discussed the usage of a compensation system to offset ongoing greenhouse gas emissions resulting from scientific travels at the Humboldt university.
 The research included a critical analysis of greenhouse gas compensation mechanisms from a climate-ethical position.
 Furthermore, the students examined the legal and institutional requirements to accomplish such a system at the HU and illustrated compensation approaches, providers, and programs at a global scale.
 Eventually the students provided five options for the implementation of CO2 compensation to compensate scientific travels at the HU.
 Nonetheless, the students emphasized that a compensation system should be seen as a last resort following avoidance and reduction.

 Image credit: Eva Darron via unsplash.com